backbeatmedia/nexrender-comp-sequence/README.md

 ## How to use

-1. Add this module as the last pre-render action
+1. Add this module as a pre-download action
 2. Add an array of comps to sequence as `sequence`.
 They will be sequenced in the order you list them
-3. The target comp you supply will be used as a template
+3. The target comp you name in the job definition will be used as a template, so it must exist in the AE project